moleary135/zendesk-challenge/README.md

 Simple search program to search through the objects defined in the .json files located under resources.

 ## Build
-Note: If trying to compile with gradle or gradlew, Gradle is currently incompatible with Java 14, so please make sure your JAVA_HOME is set for a version between [7-13]!
+Note: If trying to compile with gradle or gradlew, please make sure your JAVA_HOME is set to Java 13

     > export JAVA_HOME=`/usr/libexec/java_home -v 13` #sets to java 13
     > export PATH=$JAVA_HOME/bin:$PATH

 The build uses Gradle to create a fat jar.
 A Gradle wrapper is included in the source if you don't already have Gradle and will handle fetching dependencies.

-To build on Mac/Linux
+Mac/Linux

     > ./gradlew
-On Windows
+Windows

     > gradlew.bat

-The output jar is in build/libs
+The jar is output to the build/libs folder.

-Can also run tests with
+To run unit tests:

     > ./gradlew clean test #Mac/Linux
     > gradlew.bat clean test #Windows